• +91 7821055537, +91 9982201414

 Social and Sharing Features

-Community engagement really helps keep a game fresh and exciting!
-It encourages players to share and discover new things together, and adds fun competitive aspects that tap into our natural social tendencies.
+Community engagement truly keeps a game fresh and exciting.
+It encourages players to share and discover new things together, while also incorporating enjoyable competitive elements that tap into our innate social instincts.
 Social features include:

 • Discovery Sharing: Easy sharing of exciting finds to social media or within-game communities